oreohere/HyperOnMDP/README.md

 2)property used on the model

-The details of the experiments have been provided in Experiments.txt
+The details of the experiments have been provided in https://github.com/oreohere/HyperOnMDP/blob/master/Experiments.txt